Bubble chart: Choosing bubble sizes correctly

 Using bubbles to represent scalar (one-dimensional) values can be misleading.
 The human visual system most naturally experiences a disk's size in terms of its diameter, rather than area.
 This is why most charting software requests the radius or diameter of the bubble as the third data value (after horizontal and vertical axis data).
 Scaling the size of bubbles based on area can be misleading [ibid].

 This scaling issue can lead to extreme misinterpretations, especially where the range of the data has a large spread.
 And because many people are unfamiliar with—or do not stop to consider—the issue and its impact on perception, those who are aware of it often have to hesitate in interpreting a bubble chart because they cannot assume that the scaling correction was indeed made.
 It is therefore important that bubble charts not only be scaled correctly, but also be clearly labeled to document that it is area, rather than radius or diameter, that conveys the data.

 Judgments based on bubble sizes can be problematic regardless of whether area or diameter is used.
 For example, bubble charts can lead to misinterpretations such as the weighted average illusion, where the sizes of bubbles are taken into account when estimating the mean x- and y-values of the scatterplot.
-It is important to remember that the range of bubble sizes used is often arbitrary.
+The range of bubble sizes used is often arbitrary.
 For example, the maximum bubble size is often set to some fraction of the total width of the chart, and therefore will not equal the true measurement value.